British picture restorers, 1600-1950 - P

 Urbino married a French woman, Victoire Maurel, at St George Hanover Square in 1813.
 At his death she applied to the Consistory Court of London for administration of his estate, giving her address as 16 Foley Place, which was also the address of William Pizzetta (London Metropolitan Archives, DL/C/489/164/1).
 The value of her husband’s effects was given as under £1000 and her fellow executors named as John Smith (see above) and Robert Hume, carver.
 Victoire returned to France and on 2 July 1825 she had her three children baptised in Paris at the British embassy chapel, Urbino (b.1816), Giulio (b.1820) and Emilia (b.1824) (National Archives, RG33, piece 062).

 ‘Pizzetta’, probably Urbino, sold Perugino’s Virgin and Child with St John to William Beckford in about 1821 (National Gallery, see National Gallery Technical Bulletin, vol.1, 1977, p.29).
 ‘Pizzetta’ made copies for Lord Northwick of pictures in his collection, 1823-4 (Oliver Bradbury and Nicholas Penny, ‘The Picture Collecting of Lord Northwick’, Burlington Magazine, vol.144, 2002, p.490).

 Harold Plenderleith (1898-1997).
-Museum conservator, joined British Museum 1924, Keeper of British Museum Research Laboratory, 1949-59, first director of International Centre for the Study of the Preservation and Restoration of Cultural Property, Rome,1959-71.
+Museum conservator, joined British Museum 1924, Professor of chemistry to the Royal Academy, 1936-58, Keeper of British Museum Research Laboratory, 1949-59, first director of International Centre for the Study of the Preservation and Restoration of Cultural Property, Rome, 1959-71.